glass bowl with roasted coffee beans

 Light Roast Coffee Beans

-Like the delicate flowers of the coffee world, they undergo a shorter roasting time, which preserves their unique, origin-specific flavors.
-Here’s a quick rundown of the process:
+Like the delicate flowers of the coffee world, light roasted beans undergo a shorter roasting period, which preserves their unique, origin-specific flavors.

 • Initial Heating: The beans are heated to around 350°F to 400°F. This stage is all about drying them out and preparing them for the magic to come.